apimatic/unirest-php/README.md

     ->retryInterval(2.5);
 $httpClient = new \Unirest\HttpClient($configurations);
 ```
-This `Configuration` instance can further be customized by setting properties like: `maximumRetryWaitTime`, `verifyPeer`, `defaultHeaders`, etc. Check out [Advanced Configuration](#advanced-configuration) for more information
+This `Configuration` instance can further be customized by setting properties like: `maximumRetryWaitTime`, `verifyPeer`, `defaultHeaders`, etc. Check out [Advanced Configuration](#advanced-configuration) for more information.

 ### Creating a Request
 After the initialization of HttpClient, you will be needing an instance of `Request` that is required to be exchanged as `Response`.